shajulin/energyanalyzer/README.md

 # energyanalyzer
 An energy consumption analysis tool for HPC / Cloud applications.
+The development of the tool was partially sponsored by
+i) DST-India,
+ii) FWF-DST (Austria-India).

 Please contact shajulin@iiitkottayam.ac.in for further details.
 ---------------------------------------------------------------
 Publications:
 -------------

 Energy Aware Autotuning for Scientific Applications (EASE) Project Publications:
 --------------------------------------------------------------------------------